Saurabh-Singh-EC/Saurabh-Singh-EC/README.md

 * 👋 Hi there, I am Saurabh Singh, I am from India but living in Switzerland at the moment.
-* 🔭 I’m currently working working on Java ecosystem, building and deploying microservices on Kubernetes cluster.
+* 🔭 I’m mainly backend engineer and currently working working on Java, building and deploying microservices on Kubernetes cluster.
 * 📰  Building an app to make the life easy by providing online booking system for laundry.
 * 🌱 Learning is the continuous process.
 Enhancing my front end skill by learning Angular and TypeScript.
 - 📫 How to reach me: saurabhsinghec1151@gmail.com, https://www.linkedin.com/in/saurabh-singh1151/